 - The Treaty of Semipalatinsk covers Central Asia;

 The United States has signed and ratified the relevant protocols to the Treaty of Tlatelolco, the first agreement prohibiting nuclear weapons in a populated area.
-The Treaty celebrated the 50th anniversary of its opening for signature on February 14, 2017.
-Press Statement» DipNote»
+The Treaty celebrated the 50th anniversary of its opening for signature on February 14, 2017:

-In April 2004, the UN Security Council unanimously adopted resolution 1540, identifying the proliferation of nuclear, chemical, and biological weapons and their means of delivery as a threat to international peace and security for the first time.
-The resolution legally obligates all member states to make and enforce effective measures against the proliferation of such weapons and their means of delivery to non-state actors, and to combat illicit use of related materials.
-These measures will significantly strengthen the international efforts to prevent terrorists and proliferation networks from gaining access to WMD.
+In April 2004, the UN Security Council unanimously adopted resolution 1540, which affirms the proliferation of nuclear, chemical and biological weapons and their means of delivery, by non-state actors, constitutes a threat to international peace and security.
+The resolution requires all UN member states to take and enforce effective measures against the proliferation of such weapons and their means of delivery to non-state actors, and to combat illicit use of related materials.
+These measures significantly strengthen and improve coordination of international efforts to prevent terrorists and proliferation networks from gaining access to WMD.